-The aft/tail section of the aircraft is hinged which enables it swing open to allow for cargo to be loaded from the rear and additionally the front of the Dreamlifter features side access so as to add smaller air cargo and provide accessibility for the crew to enter.
+The aft/tail section of the aircraft is hinged which enables it to swing open to allow for cargo to be loaded from the rear and additionally the front of the Dreamlifter features side access to add smaller air cargo and provide accessibility for the crew to enter.
 The world’s largest cargo loader is utilized to load outsized air cargo and 787 assemblage components onto the Dreamlifter.

 Although the aircraft is generally operated by a crew of two, it can be further modified to feature room for more if necessary.
-The flightdeck is the only part of the plane that is pressurized.
+The flight deck is the only part of the plane that is pressurized.

 Initially the Dreamlifter line was to be limited to three aircraft but a fourth was added later to accommodate the growing need for transportation of the 787 assemblies.